equalitie/np1sec-test-client/README.md

 ## How to start a group chat with the (n+1)sec plugin

-Once you have enabled the plugin, you can access the chat where you are planning to have your encrypted group chat conversation as you normally do with [Pidgin](https://developer.pidgin.im/wiki/Using%20Pidgin#ChatroomsConferences).
+Once you have enabled the plugin (Tools > Plugins > (n+1)sec secure messaging), you can access the chat where you are planning to have your encrypted group chat conversation as you normally do with

-Under the list of people in the room, you will see a further window listing "Participants" -- here you will see all the users who have installed and enabled their (n+1)sec plugin.
+[Pidgin](https://developer.pidgin.im/wiki/Using%20Pidgin#ChatroomsConferences).

-To invite people to an encrypted chat, right-click their user name in the "Participants" window and click on "Invite".
-A window will open including all the users you have invited to the chat room.
-When users accept your invitation, you can start the conversation.
+Under the list of "x people in this room", you will see a further window below listing "Users" -- here you will see everyone who has installed and enabled their (n+1)sec plugin.

-If someone invites you to an encrypted conversation, you need to accept the invitation to join in the chat.
-Go to the window that has opened when you received the invitation and right-click your user name in the "Participants" window, then click on "Join".
-Now you can have an encrypted, secure chat with all the people in the conversation.
+To invite people to an encrypted chat, click the "Create conversation" button.
+A new chat window will open.
+You will need to select users to invite to the encrypted conversation, by double-clicking their username in the "Invite" window.
+Once a user is invited, they are moved to the "Invited" window.
+The invited user needs to accept by right-clicking on their username and selecting "Join".
+When all users have accepted your invitation, you can start the conversation.

 ## Try it out!

 We invite our community to try out (n+1)sec with us.
-We'll be hanging out in the 'np1sec' room (np1sec@conference.jabber.ccc.de) on the jabber.ccc.de XMPP server between 15:00 and 18:00 CET every Friday until the end of the year.
+We'll be hanging out in the 'np1sec' room (np1sec@conference.np1sec.equalit.ie) on the np1sec.equalit.ie XMPP server between 15:00 and 18:00 CET every Friday until the end of the year.
 We look forward to chatting with you all securely!